soanvig/mm-jsr/packages/react-mm-jsr/README.md

 # react-mm-jsr

-Official adapter for [mm-jsr](https://github.com/soanvig/mm-jsr).
+Official React adapter for [mm-jsr](https://github.com/soanvig/mm-jsr).
 Visit link for more information about library.

 ---